CapSq/JiggyApp/README.md

-App executable can be found in
+App executable can be found in 'dist' folder